lunaynx/PolyPatcher/README.md

 - Fix vanilla bug where enchantment glint takes up the whole slot
 - Fix vanilla bug where items glitch out when using negative scale
 - Fix vanilla bug where pumpkin overlay shows in spectator mode
+- Fix vanilla bug where a spaces are not trimmed in server address fields
 - Fix vanilla bug where entities don't render at certain camera angles below Y=0 and above Y=255
 - Fix vanilla bug where invalid tile entities try to render
 - Fix vanilla sky lighting calculation